 If you're eligible for NHS-funded nursing care, the NHS will arrange and fund nursing care provided by registered nurses employed by the care home.
 Services provided by a registered nurse can include planning, supervising and monitoring nursing and healthcare tasks, as well as direct nursing care.

-If you're not eligible for NHS-funded nursing care and you don't agree with the decision about your eligibility, ask your CCG to review the decision.
+If you're not eligible for NHS-funded nursing care and you don't agree with the decision about your eligibility, ask your ICB to review the decision.

 The cost of NHS-funded nursing care

 NHS-funded nursing care is paid at the same rate across England.
-In April 2018, the rate was set at £158.16 a week (standard rate).
+In May 2022, the rate was set at £209.19 a week (standard rate) and will be backdated to 1 April 2022.

 - you no longer have nursing needs